go-kit/kit/rfc/rfc000-package-server.md

 *   A server MAY limit the total number of concurrent requests it can serve.
 *   A server MAY impose rate limits on specific clients.
 *   Rate limit behaviour MAY range from minimum request intervals, to time based, or leaky bucket algorithms.
-*   A server MAY implement a pluggable throttle interface, allowing richer implementations - such as an implementation which shares information across instances of the service, using some system such as memcached.
+*   A server MAY implement a pluggable throttle interface, allowing richer implementations - such as an implementation which shares information across instances of the service

 ### Backpressure